MindRove/NaviFlame/README.md

 - Record gestures with EMG data from the MindRove device.
 - Fine-tune an SVM model for user.
 - Real-time inference and display of gesture predictions.
+- A Unity-based application that visualizes data sent from `naviFlame` via a socket.

 ---